Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 What score do I need on LSAT to get into Harvard?

-To give yourself a realistic chance of acceptance into Harvard Law School, students should aim to score 170 or above on the LSAT.
-This score range is competitive and aligns with the high standards of academic excellence expected by Harvard.
+To give yourself a realistic chance of acceptance into Harvard Law School, students should aim to score 171 or above on the LSAT, with the most competitive applicants scoring 174 or higher.
+The median LSAT score for admitted students is 174.

 What is the lowest LSAT score accepted by Harvard?

-Although Harvard Law School does not technically have a minimum LSAT score requirement, our team estimates the lowest score the school will accept is around 165 for candidates that excel in other areas of their application.
+Although Harvard Law School does not technically have a minimum LSAT score requirement, our team estimates a 165 is the absolute lower limit of the ‘outlier zone’.
+If you are applying with a 165, your application must demonstrate elite-level excellence in other areas.